 2. Large Breast Tissue

-This is a problem that steroid users most often encounter, and it basically causes men to develop soft breast tissue .
+This is a problem that steroid users most often encounter, and according to a study in the Journal of Steroids & Hormonal Science, it causes men to develop soft breast tissue .

 It's not a health issue as such, but it can cause excess fat to form around the pecs.